 ORGANIC SEO TIPS

 - Optimize Your Keywords: In order to rank well, you need to know the keywords that your target audience is searching for in order to ensure that your website will be found.
-Utilize websites such as SEMrush to find which relevant keywords generate the mot monthly searches.
+Utilize websites such as SEMrush to find which relevant keywords generate the most monthly searches.
 It will take the guesswork out of finding the right terms, and you might find some surprising new keywords that will drive more traffic to your website.

 - Refine On-Page Optimization: Your on-page optimization could be the difference between ranking on page one and page five, yet so many businesses don’t make it a priority.
 This includes making an SEO-friendly URL (short and sweet and includes your focus keyword), a relevant page title, alt text, image text, and so on.
-Each of these modifications factor into how the Google algorithm determines the relevance of your content.
+Each of these modifications factors into how the Google algorithm determines the relevance of your content.

 - Write with Your Focus Keyword in Mind: Decide on a focus keyword before you start writing content for your blog or website.
 Your writing will flow better if your keyword is written in naturally, and Google will reward you for not keyword stuffing at the end.

 - Gather Inbound Links: Inbound links (or backlinks) are links on a third-party website that follow back to a page on your website.
 Businesses can use social media to create inbound links; every retweet or share makes a new, unique link back to your website.
-Additionally, strategize ways to receive quality inbound links from high-authority websites with a relevance to your business.
-Guest blogging on other website and sharing premium content are great ways to attract high-quality links.
+Additionally, strategize ways to receive quality inbound links from high-authority websites with relevance to your business.
+Guest blogging on other websites and sharing premium content are great ways to attract high-quality links.

-Ready to Up your SEO Strategy?
+Ready to Up Your SEO Strategy?

 Creative Click Media specializes in helping businesses get their websites optimized for organic and local SEO.
 Check out our Ultimate SEO Pricing Guide or contact us to see how we can help your website climb the Google ranks.